growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Collecting email or phone when no application URL is available
 - Implementing a strict two-task limitation (job description crafting and job link parsing only)
 - Using GitHub repository at https://github.com/growthpods/sb1-6kejut.git for version control
+- Using RapidAPI Internships API to fetch Houston high school internships
+- Storing API-sourced jobs with source='RapidAPI' to distinguish from manually posted jobs
+- Implementing weekly scheduled job for fetching internships instead of real-time API calls
+- Adding career_site_url field to store company career site URLs from RapidAPI
+- Using Supabase MCP server for all Supabase operations instead of direct API calls